 In order to avoid shadows, you often see subjects placed facing the sun.
 The theory makes sense, but in practice, you end up with a group of people squinting at the camera.
 Let’s face it: no one likes a photo of themselves squinting.

 You don’t need to avoid outdoor photoshoots because of the sun.
 You simply need to use it more strategically.
 Find some shade, like a tree, a front porch, or a big umbrella and have your subjects stand under it.
-Being shielded from direct sunlight will solve your squinting problem.
-But you’ll still have plenty of light for your photo.
+Shield yourself from direct sunlight to solve your squinting problem.
+Just make sure that you still have enough light to take your photo.

 Include Your Family’s Personality

 As both of our incredibly talented pros have mentioned, every family is different.
-They each have their own dynamic, and while it’s important to get those group shots where you can see everyone’s faces, it’s also fun to let people goof off and get pictures that capture the unique personality of the group.
+They each have their own dynamic.
+And while it’s important to get those group shots where you can see everyone’s faces, it’s also fun to let people goof off.
+It’s the best way to get pictures that capture the unique personality of the group.

 These moments are snapshots of the fun your family has together — snippets of the love you show for each other.
 You’ll appreciate these photos later in your life when you reflect back upon your time together.

 Along with showing some family personality, it’s important to embrace the imperfect parts of our lives.
-Getting your entire family to do the same thing in a group photo is tough — kids are going to dab, or give each other bunny ears, parents are going to swat their hands away, and teenagers will roll their eyes (let’s face it — some of the adults will be rolling their eyes, too).
+Getting your entire family to do the same thing in a group photo is tough.
+Kids are going to dab, or give each other bunny ears, parents are going to swat their hands away, and teenagers will roll their eyes.

 If you get photos of these candid, not-supposed-to-be-seen moments, DON’T delete them, no matter how much your cousin begs you.
 For better or worse, this is your family.
 It may not be funny at the moment because you just want to get this picture taken so everyone can eat.
 But, chances are it will be funny two years from now.